vikramnayyar/house-price-forecasting-for-america/README.md

 # House Price Forecasting for America

 ## Demo
 The application is deployed in Heroku.
-The app is available in the link https://predict-bank-marketing.herokuapp.com/
+The app is available in the link https://house-price-forecasting.herokuapp.com/.

 ## Introduction
-An app is developed for bank marketing campaigns; that target customers interested in making term deposits.
-App is based on 16 inputs that predict whether a customer will deposit or not?
-The app was trained using <b>sklearn</b> models and is developed in <b>Streamlit</b>.
+An app is developed for forecasting house prices in America.
+App forecasts the prices for **40** American regions.
+The app was trained using <b>ARIMA</b> model and is developed in <b>Streamlit</b>.

 ## Dataset
 The dataset consists of actual information obtained from a marketing campaign of a Portuguese banking institution.
 The bank launched this campaign to increase the term deposits.
 Often; each customer was contacted more than once, to determine as a depositor or non-depositor.